I was just trying to go up an escalator. Somehow, I ended up sandwiched between two groups of protestors.

 They were waving their signs, beating drums and making a general wreck out of the whole place.
 In front of me were the anti-capitalists protesting the pharmaceutical companies.
 Behind me were the sex workers fighting for the legalization of their trade.
 On both sides, many were infected with HIV or AIDS.

 I was attending the International AIDS Conference—hardly the place one might expect to find a conservative, evangelical Christian from Liberty University.

 Caught in this crowded mayhem, it occurred to me that this was exactly the place where Jesus would have chosen to be.
 He seemed to hang out with a lot of people inflicted with leprosy—and AIDS is the leprosy of our time.
-It seemed only logical: If Jesus was walking around Planet Earth today, He would be helping lots of sick people—and especially people with AIDS.
+It seemed only logical: If Jesus was walking around Planet Earth today, He would be helping lots of sick people.